-- The design must be original and created by you
+- The design must be original and completely created by you.

-- Do not include personal signatures, watermarks, copyright notices (™, ©, ®), recognizable faces or properties, copyrighted/trademarked/patented products, copyrighted maps/globes, registered or unregistered trademarks or trade names, fonts you don't have the rights to use, other artists' work
+- Do not include personal signatures, watermarks, copyright notices (™, ©, ®), copyrighted/trademarked/patented products, copyrighted maps/globes, registered or unregistered trademarks or any work by other artists or designer.

-- If you trace images you must own copyright to the images
+- If you trace an image/photograph/sketch you must own the copyright to said image/photograph/sketch.

-- Use tineye.com and google images to make sure there are no similar existing designs
+- Use Google Images and/or Tineye to make sure there are no similar existing designs.

-- Use a fictitious company name that describes the logo or it's possible use, for example "blue whale".
-Do not use a generic title like "Company name".
+- Use a fictitious company name that describes the logo or its possible use, for example "Blue Whale" or "Insect Photography".
+Do not use a generic name like "Company Name" or "My Brand"

 - Avoid logo clichés (e.g., one-legged pointy man, swoosh, ubuntu (a.k.a. the group hug), globe/orb, molar, plain tree, plain paper plane, plain 3-layer cake, plain cupcake, plain jigsaw puzzle piece, plain two or three houses roofs, the famous boat/yacht, plain origami crane, etc.).
 We reserve the right to reject logos that are too common and may cause problems for our clients.

 Rules when preparing your EPS file:

-- All fonts should be converted to curves
+- All fonts/type should be converted to curves/outlines.

 - Remove embedded raster images and any other elements that are not vector.
 Avoid effects (like drop-shadow, feather, glow, blur, etc.), they will produce raster images when expanded.

 - Remove all unnecessary elements that are not part of the logo.
 Double check the outlines (Ctrl+Y or Command+Y), they should be as close as possible to the final art.

 - Use the CMYK color space (RGB colors can not always be reproduced in printing)

-- Save it as EPS (up to CS5) and make sure select Preview Format as None to reduce file size
+- Save it as EPS (up to CS5) and select Preview Format as None to reduce the file size.

 - Check the file size.
-It should normally be less than 1MB.
-If the file size is too big you can zip it up.
+It should normally be less than 10MB.
+If necessary you can ZIP it.

 Rules when preparing the PNG file:

-- Check the exported PNG image to make sure the dimensions are 2,000x2,000px
+- Double check the exported PNG file to make sure the dimensions are exactly 2000 x 2000 pixels.

 What kind of logos to design